event-catalog/eventcatalog/packages/create-eventcatalog/templates/default/events/UserCreated/index.md

 summary: |
   Event is created when we do something useful.
 We can use this tool to explain what this event is all about and go further and deeper.
 producers:
-    - id: User API
+    - User API
-    - id: Customer Portal
+    - Customer Portal
 consumers:
-    - id: Email Platform
+    - Email Platform
 domains:
     - User
 owners: